tslamic/learn-kotlin-native/README.md

 If the above rings a bell, you're in the right place.
 This website was created with a very simple goal in mind - get your feet wet with Kotlin/Native.
-It won't teach you everything there is to know about it, nor is it a complete reference.
+It won't teach you everything there is to know about it, nor is it a complete reference guide.
 It will, in layman's terms, explain what Kotlin/Native is, and how to write a few relatively simple programs with it.

 I sincerely hope you'll have a better understanding of Kotlin/Native once you